 3.5.2 Considerations for 24.1-24.15 GHz and 61.0-61.5 GHz

-The technology being considered at these frequencies involves a narrow band transmission which has a bandwidth of 0.4% of the center frequency.
+The technology being considered at these frequencies involves a narrow band transmission which has a bandwidth of 0.04% of the center frequency of 24 GHz and .02% in the case of 61 GHz.
 The maximum 10 MHz bandwidth comes from three sources: phase noise of the frequency source, incident random phase modulation on the transmitted signal from continuous minor adjustments of the phase shifters in the antenna elements to maintain focus on the intended destination, and low index modulation of the CW carrier for communications between the transmitter and power destination used to both maintain a tight focus of the band on the destination and to implement active safety features that decrease power when an object or a human or pet approach the high power flux density (p.f.d.) volume near the intended destination.

 Table 2 of Rec.
 ITU-R RS.2017-0 gives the interference criteria for satellite passive remote sensing.
 For the nearest passive band to the 24.1-24.15 GHz band being considered for WPT, 23.6-24 GHz, the maximum interference level from all sources is -166 dBW measured over a 200 MHz bandwidth, not to be exceeded for more than 0.01% of the measurement area or 0.01% of the measurement time.